 Michael West holds three degrees from Harvard but is sometimes worth listening to nonetheless.
-His teaching and research interests include: the Classical tradition; Renaissance culture; Christian heroism; mock-heroic, satire, and comic forms; puns; stylistics, rhetoric, and linguistically oriented criticism; pedagogy; the short story; the American Renaissance; Irish literature—with expertise on Spenser, Shakespeare, Milton, Dryden, Thoreau and Joyce.
+His teaching and research interests include: the Classical tradition; Renaissance culture; warfare and Christian heroism; mock-heroic, satire, and comic forms; puns; stylistics, rhetoric, andlinguistically oriented criticism; pedagogy; scholarly reviewing; evaluating scholarly journals; the short story; the American Renaissance; Irish literature, and comparative literature—with expertise on Spenser, Shakespeare, Milton, Dryden, Thoreau and Joyce.

-In addition to counseling students applying to graduate programs in literature, he often works with undergraduates competing in various prize essay competitions hroughout the university and nationally.
+In addition to counseling students applying to graduate programs in literature, he often works with undergraduates competing in various prize essay competitions throughout the university and nationally.

 Research and Publications

-His book on the American Romantics, Transcendental Wordplay (2000), won the national Christian Gauss Award of $2500 as that year's best work of literary scholarship and criticism on any topic.
-For undergraduates he has authored "Advice to Students Considering Graduate Work in English," which may be consulted at the website link, http://d-scholarship.pitt.edu/12622/.
+Among other honors his book on the American Romantics, Transcendental Wordplay: America’sRomantic Punsters and the Search for the Language of Nature (2000), won Phi Beta Kappa’snational Gauss Award of $2500 as that year's best work of literary scholarship and criticism on any topic.
+His seventy-odd articles range from Homer to Joyce, from Chaucer to Sherwood Anderson, from the European Renaissance to the American Renaissance, and he’s published verse translations from Latin and French in over a dozen literary quarterlies.
+For undergraduates he’s authored "Advice to Students Considering Graduate Work in English," which may be consulted in its most recently updated version at the website link, http://d-scholarship.pitt.edu/12622/.

 Renaissance in England